m2ammar/leetcode/Python/28-find-the-index-of-the-first-occurrence-in-a-string/Readme.md

                     ^ second match at index 6 (not returned — we want the first)
 ```

-`.find()` scans left to right and stops at the very first match, which is exactly the "first occurrence" behavior required.

 ---

 ## ⚠️ Why not `in`?

-A tempting first instinct is:
 ```python
 if needle in haystack:
     return 0